 Facebook is free for you to use.
 Instead of charging its users money, Facebook pays the bills by selling ads.
 These ads are then shown to you.
 So, in a way, looking at ads is the way you pay for using Facebook.

-Facebook chooses which ads to show you in many ways.
-The Ad Preferences page, shown in Figure 6-13, is what opens when you choose Ads from the left side of the Settings page.
-Here you can see some of the ways Facebook chooses which ads to show you.
-You can exert some influence on some aspects of the ads you see, but no matter what, you will still see ads.
+Facebook has a number of different ways that it chooses which ads to show to you, and the settings here give you a few options to control how your information gets used alongside ads and in what ads get shown to you.
+Keep in mind that no matter what settings you choose on this page, you will still see ads.
+These settings just control certain types of ads or allow you to express ad preferences.
+You can't turn ads off.